- Bluetooth keyboards are an excellent way of cutting down on the cables connected to your PC.

 This, in turn, led to stuttering and delayed keyboard input, but it doesn’t always mean you have to upgrade the hardware.
 Instead, you can close unused apps and check if this will fix Bluetooth keyboard lag.

 3. Check the USB connection between your computer and transceiver

 - Unplug the wireless transceiver and plug it back in.

 - Unplug it and plug it back in if it is plugged into a USB hub.

 - Try connecting the wireless transceiver to another port on the same computer.

 - If you have multiple USB ports, plug the transceiver into a different port on the same computer.

-- If it is plugged into a USB hub, plug the hub into a different USB port on the same computer (ensure it is a powered hub appropriate for high powered USB devices.
+- If it is plugged into a USB hub, unplug it and then connect it directly to the USB port on the same computer (ensure it is a powered hub appropriate for high-powered USB devices).

 Did this help?
 If not, try the next solution.

 4. Pair your keyboard through SSP without a passkey